How to Become a Utilization Review Nurse

 Almost all utilization review nurses are certified as registered nurses (RNs), and most hold a Bachelor of Science in Nursing (BSN).
 Many colleges and universities offer four-year training programs to prepare candidates for RN licensure.
 Few of these programs provide specific training in utilization review, although some nursing theory courses cover the basics.

 RN training programs include extensive clinical experience in a variety of health care settings.
 Most employers require UR nurses to have at least two years of acute care experience.
 This allows them to develop the clinical judgment necessary to manage patient care in a safe and effective manner.
-Newly hired utilization review nurses receive about six months of mentoring and on-the-job training through their employers before working independently.
+Newly hired UR nurses receive about six months of mentoring and on-the-job training through their employers before working independently.

 Registered nurses may pursue voluntary certification in this specialty through the American Board of Quality Assurance and Utilization Review Physicians.
 Candidates must meet educational requirements and pass a knowledge exam.